Self-portrait (August 2003)

 Republic of Belarus.

-My old e-mail box: email@example.com has now been removed.
+My old e-mail boxes: email@example.com, firstname.lastname@example.org have now been removed.

 Created: 20 November 2004